 ARTICLE III - MEETINGS OF MEMBERS

 Annual Meeting - The Corporation will hold meetings of Members at such date, time and place as determined by the Board within the Province of Ontario.
 The Annual Meeting will be held within fifteen (15) months of the last Annual Meeting and within six (6) months of the Corporation’s fiscal year end.
+Any Member, upon request, will be provided, not less than ten (10) days before the annual meeting, with a copy of the approved financial statements, auditor’s report (if any) or review engagement report (if any).

 Special Meeting - A Special Meeting of the Members may be called at any time by Ordinary Resolution of the Board or upon the written requisition of ten percent (10%) or more of the Members for any purpose connected with the affairs of the Corporation that does not fall within the exceptions listed in the Act or is otherwise inconsistent with the Act, within twenty-one (21) days from the date of the deposit of the requisition.

+Business – All business transacted at a Special Meeting and all business transacted at an Annual Meeting (except consideration of the financial statements, presentation of the auditor’s report or review engagement report (if any); the election of Directors; and re-appointment of the incumbent auditor or the person conducting the review engagement (if any)) is special business.
+The business transacted at the Annual Meeting shall include:

+Receipt of the agenda;

+Receipt of the minutes of the previous Annual Meeting and subsequent Special Meetings (if any);

+Consideration of the financial statements;

+Report of the auditor or person who has been appointed to conduct a review engagement (if any);

+Reappointment or appointment of the auditor or person who has been appointed to conduct a review engagement for the coming year (if any);

+Election of Directors; and

+Such other business or special business as may be set out in the notice of meeting

 Participation/Holding by Electronic Means – Any person entitled to attend a meeting of Members may participate in the meeting by telephonic or electronic means that permits all participants to communicate adequately with each other during the meeting if the Board of Directors of the Corporation makes such means available.
 A person so participating in a meeting is deemed to be present at the meeting.
 The Directors or Members, as the case may be, may determine that the meeting be held entirely by telephonic or electronic means that permit all participants to communicate adequately with each other during the meeting.